-The Salisbury University Libraries is dedicated to providing copyright education and an environment, in which all library patrons can make responsible and ethical use of copyrighted works in any format, while taking full advantage of their rights under the fair use doctrine.
-The Libraries is also committed to promoting the rights of creators and providing expert guidance on author rights and other intellectual property issues.
+The Salisbury University Libraries are committed to adhering to all applicable U.S. laws regarding intellectual property.
+The Libraries are also dedicated to providing copyright education and an environment in which all library patrons can make responsible and ethical use of copyrighted works in any format while taking full advantage of their rights under the fair use doctrine.

 You need to secure copyright permissions prior to posting content to MyClasses.
 Please submit a Course Reserves request in the library's Course Reserves system.
 The library staff will conduct a copyright review on your behalf and, if needed, will seek permission from the copyright holder and pay any required copyright fees associated with your items.